FdSc Addictions Counselling (Franchised)

 Important information for candidates

-- Applicants satisfying entry criteria will be required to attend a selection day*
+- Applicants satisfying entry criteria will be required to attend and pass a selection process*

 - Applicants meeting the academic entry requirements but with limited experience will be required to attend and pass a one-week intensive counselling course organised by the Centre for Addictions Treatment Studies before being admitted on the course.